tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/操作指南/管理快照/从快照创建云硬盘_intl_en.md

  </ol>
 5. You can view the cloud disk(s) you created in the [Cloud Block Storage](https://console.cloud.tencent.com/cvm/cbs) list page.
 New elastic cloud disks are in the **To be mounted** state.
 For more information on how to mount an elastic cloud disk to a CVM in the same availability zone, see [Mounting Cloud Disks](https://intl.cloud.tencent.com/document/product/362/32401).

-### Using an API to use a snapshot to create a cloud disk
+### Using an API to create a cloud disk from snapshot
 You can use the `CreateDisks` API to create a cloud disk.
 For more information, see [CreateDisks](https://intl.cloud.tencent.com/document/product/362/16312).